 Together with drummer/songwriter Roger Carter and bassist Scott Gallant, Racoon Bandit blend folk lyrics with a driving rhythm section, punchy harmonies, and gripping guitar flashes.
 Equal parts root-rock and indie, the bandit sound evokes comparisons to early-Neil, Wilco, and Arcade Fire.

-Nominees in 2011 for the East Coast Music Awards and winners of the 2011 Music PEI Video of the Year, Racoon Bandit has shared the stage with many great entertainers including April Wine, Two Hours Traffic, Hannah Georgas, Said the Whale, In-Flight Safety and Erin Costelo.
+Winners of 3 Music PEI Awards and ECMA nominees, the folk-rock quartet has shared the stage with many great entertainers, including The Sadies, April Wine, Al Tuck, In-Flight Safety, Two Hours Traffic, Hannah Georgas, Said the Whale, and Erin Costelo.